-Supporters of teen killed during traffic stop in Boynton Beach flood city hall
+Supporters of teen killed during traffic stop in Boynton Beach flood City Hall

 Two, fire the officer involved.

-The family said all they want is justice for Stanley nothing more.
+Family members said all they want is justice for Stanley and nothing more.